 I highly recommend to any rider to check, if the Smart Turn System is compatible with their bikes, and I promise, you will not regret installing this device to your favourite bike.
 Submit your motorcycle details in the form below and the STS team will send you a special offer along with the compatibility confirmation.

-Since that discovery, I checked the company and found they have another great accessory called SBM.
-This Smart Brake Module will automatically engage your stop light when it senses you are losing speed.
+Since that discovery, I checked the company and found they have another two great accessories.
+The first one is the Smart Brake Module, which will automatically engage your stoplight when it senses you are losing speed.
 This way, those smooth transitions on big bikes by just letting go of the throttle are safer.
 This device will inform other vehicles that you´re slowing down and this way you can avoid accidents.

 Okay, back to the test.
 It is effortless to go fast on this bike.
 You have to be careful with the throttle because the power at hand is enormous.
 If you are an experienced rider, you know that big bikes grow on you.
 It took me very little time to find the sweet spot on the Triumph Rocket 3 because it is so smooth.
 It takes on the low speed and the high speed almost with the same ease.
 I didn´t notice any vibrations even when I went high on revolutions.
 This bike is a fantastic cruiser, it takes turns like butter, and without a doubt, the manoeuvrability is excellent for such a big bike.